CrossRef/event-data-user-guide/event-data-manual.md

 - filtered deposits
 - filtered relations

+## Availability {#availability}

+All of the Relations and Deposits data is available to everyone.
+We will try to ensure that the Relations and Deposit APIs are available to everyone.
+As we are providing this as a free-to-access service, we cannot guarantee availability and high demand may produce occasional fluctuations in service.
+At some point in the future we will introduce a paid-for Sevice Level Agreement (SLA), which will provide agreements about the availability of the service.
+They will provide exatly the same data.

+All Relations in CED will be available via the Relations API, and once there is a Relation in CED, it will always be available in its most up-to-date form on the API unless it is deleted.
+For practical reasons due to the high volume of data, the Deposits are *not* guaranteed to be available on the Deposits API forever.
+Deposits will be archived to the deposit log after a certain period of time so data will never be lost or become unavailable.

+The exact period of time before Deposits are archived to the Deposit Log are to be determined, based on real-world observations.

+TODO
+- see audit for details

 # Scope {#scope}

 TODO

-- mainly interested in works that have DOIs
+- mainly interested in Research Objects that have DOIs
 - some places the Research Object is expressed as a DOI, sometimes the landing page
 - Crossref Event Data is concerned with capturing DOIs.
 Other URLs reversal.
+Each source has own docs for this.
 - for Reserach Objects in Crossref and DataCite that have DOIs
 - DOIs from other DOI Registration Agencies may be picked up